 Wealthsimple Trade is an investing app from Wealthsimple, Canada’s most popular robo-advisor.
 Through the app, you can buy and sell thousands of stocks listed on both U.S. and Canada exchanges commission free.

-Registered accounts (TFSA and RRSP) are also available on the app.
+Registered accounts (TFSA, FHSA, RRSP, RRIF, LIRA, Crypto, non-registered) are also available on the app.
 So you can invest, grow and compound your money on a tax-free or tax-deferred basis.

 Wealthsimple Trade started as a mobile only app but a desktop platform was introduced in 2020.